hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 15. ### Date have literal form or constructed form?

     Date values can only be created with their constructed object form, as they have no literal form counter-part.

 16. ### What's difference between two form of creating objects, arrays, functions and RegExp?
 Which is more prefered?

     `Object`s, `Array`s, `Function`s, and `RegExp`s (regular expressions) are all objects regardless of whether the literal or constructed form is used.
 The constructed form does offer, in some cases, more options in creation than the literal form counterpart.
 Since objects are created either way, the simpler literal form is almost universally preferred. **Only use the constructed form if you need the extra options.**

-17. ### Error objects created in which way most?
+17. ### which way Error objects created in most?
 How can we create?

 Error objects are rarely created explicitly in code, but usually created automatically when exceptions are thrown.
 They can be created with the constructed form new Error(..), but it's often unnecessary.

 18. ### Content of an object consist of what?

-The contents of an object consist of values (any type) stored at specifically named locations, which we call properties.
+The contents of an `object` consist of values (any type) stored at specifically named locations, which we call properties.

 19. ### How engin store object values? inside object?
 What is stored object container? property names act as what?